-William Congreve (24 January 1670 – 19 January 1729) was a British playwright, satirist, and poet.
-He spent most of his early career between London and Dublin, during which he became noted for his highly polished style of writing.
-Congreve is regarded by many critics as one of the most...
+William Congreve (24 January 1670 – 19 January 1729) was an English playwright, satirist and poet.
+He spent most of his early career between London and Dublin, during which time he was an apprentice to John Dryden and was noted for his highly polished style of writing.
+Congreve is regarded...

 If this be not love, it is madness, and then it is pardonable.